01

 • Reduces memory stranding, allowing provisioning rules to move memory where needed; and

-• Supports byte-addressable media, including DRAM, Intel® Optane™, Z-NAND, and more.
+• Supports byte-addressable media, including DRAM, Intel® Optane™, and more.

 • How does Kove® Software-Defined Memory differ from in-memory grids like Gridgain or Hazelcast?